dongnguyenltqb/demogrpc/readme.md

 # Clone responstory
 https://github.com/dongnguyenltqb/share-proto

-# then put bold in the same parent folder.
+# then put them both in the same folder.